Analysis Of Exposure Wilfred Owen

 Erosion of Faith: The Absence of Divine Intervention

 A crucial element of "Exposure" is the erosion of faith.
-The soldiers’ pleas for divine intervention are met with silence, highlighting the absence of any higher power offering solace or relief.
+Practically speaking, the soldiers’ pleas for divine intervention are met with silence, highlighting the absence of any higher power offering solace or relief.
 The repeated references to God and religious imagery are not expressions of piety but rather desperate cries for help, pleas that go unanswered.
 The poem implicitly critiques the notion of a benevolent God in the face of such widespread suffering and the seemingly senseless loss of life.

 The Power of Understatement: A Stark Depiction of Suffering